Check with the tax collection office on local payment options that may be available, such as:

-Tax Code Section 33.06 allows persons age 65 or older or disabled to defer payment of the taxes on their residence homestead.
+Tax Code Section 33.06 allows persons age 65 or older or disabled and persons who qualify for a disabled veteran exemption under Tax Code Section 11.22 to defer payment of the taxes on their residence homestead.

 Tax Code Section 31.05 allows the governing body of a taxing unit to adopt discounts for persons who pay their taxes early.
 It allows for two types of discounts: October-November-December or 3-2-1.

 A taxing unit may adopt the October-November-December discount option regardless of the date on which it mails its tax bills.
 This option allows for a three percent discount if the tax is paid October or earlier; a two percent discount if the tax is paid in November; and a one percent discount if the tax is paid in December.

 A taxing unit may adopt the 3-2-1 discount option when it mails its tax bills after Sept.
 30. This option allows for a three percent discount if the taxes are paid before or during the next full calendar month following the date the tax bills were mailed.
 A two percent discount is allowed if the tax is paid during the second full calendar month following the date on which the tax bills were mailed.
 A one percent discount is allowed if that tax is paid during the third full calendar month following the date on which the tax bills were mailed.

 Tax Code Section 31.072 allows a collector for a taxing unit to enter into a contract with a property owner under which the property owner deposits money in an escrow account maintained by the collector to provide for the payment of property taxes collected by the collector on any property the person owns.